arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

-The following `GSM.begin()` example shows how it would look if you were to define the frequency band for the shield to mask multiple bands to be used or searched.
+The following example shows how the `GSM.begin()` method would look if you were to define the frequency band for the shield to mask multiple bands to be used or searched.
+The `BAND_20` and `BAND_19` are one example of a combination of bands to configure credential to restrict the shield's network to the compatible region.
+It will allow to increase the network search speed and reduce the time spent seeking, saving power consumption of the device.

 ```cpp
 void setup() {